pliu/k8splayground/apps/distributor/README.md

 Examples of things to experiment with:

 - using ServiceAccounts, Roles, and RoleBindings to provide permissions to apps running within Kubernetes
-- determining the concurrency model of Kubernetes objects (e.g. can writes stomp on each other)
+- determining the concurrency model of Kubernetes objects (e.g., can writes stomp on each other)
 - modifying the system to support requesting multiple resources (currently, each host will only be assigned at most one resource)
 - modifying the system to support subscribing to multiple ConfigMaps, each with its own set of resources